pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.4.2 =
+This minor upgrade makes some usability changes, improves survey usability and accessibility, and fixes a few small bugs.

 = 1.4.1 =
 This minor upgrade fixes a bug in contingency diagram drawing, plus a few other small fixes.